R-Suresh/Neural_Network_Basics/README.md

 * The file ```API Accessible Classification Datasets.ipynb``` gives a scoop on real world classification datasets that are available through the Keras and Sklearn API
 * ```synthetic_classification_datasets.ipynb``` gives an idea about how to create synthetic classification datasets using the sklearn API

+## Multiclass oversampling and undersamping

+* The file ```Multiclass oversampling and undersamping.ipynb``` gives a brief on oversampling and undersampling techniques to handle imbalanced classes

 ## Visualization

 * The file ```Basic Matplotlib Tutorial.ipynb``` teaches data visualization with Matplotlib.
 Follow along and feel free to try in your own.